-The past decade has ushered in many key milestones for the tape storage industry.
-Looking at the decade ahead, expect increasing tape momentum and demand as data growth continues on an explosive path across many applications and workloads, and in most of the major HSDCs.
+Looking at the decade ahead, expect increasing tape momentum and demand as data growth continues on an explosive path across many applications and workloads, and in most of the major HSLs.
 Tape will not replace HDDs or SSDs, but it will be a highly cost-effective complement to SSD and HDD for the foreseeable future.
-The arrival of many rich tape technology improvements has set the stage for tape to continue to be the most cost-effective storage solution for the enormous high capacity and archival challenges that lie ahead.
+The arrival of many rich tape technology improvements has set the stage for tape to continue to be the most cost-effective storage solution for the enormous high capacity and archival challenges that lie ahead, especially for the upcoming hyperscalers.
 For tape it's clearly a new game with new rules.